alineestkyr/Artifact-Travalogues-/README.md

 1. nameofartifact.html
 2. firstthreelettersofartifactname-sourcesheet.md

 The first html file is where you will add the image of the artifact and the research.
-The second html file documents the links to external sources you used.
+The markdown file tracks the links to external sources you used.

 Here is an example: